 How does my work differ from others of its genre?

-I'm an essayist, memoirist and nonfiction writer, and my single story, article or memoir will add a twist, a richness, a remembering or telling of that story in a manner that only I can provide.
-But I never aim to be different, always reaching for a universal theme, asking myself, how can I get closer to my story?
+I'm an essayist, memoirist and nonfiction writer, and my single story will add a twist, a richness or contrast, a telling in a manner that only I can provide.
+But I never aim to be different.
+I'm always reaching for a universal theme, asking myself, how can I get closer to my story?
 What can I do to achieve greater intimacy with my readers?

 Anyone who has read my memoir Pushing up the Sky, knows I have already faced every mother's worst nightmare.
 Having survived my worst fear gives me the confidence of knowing no matter what happens I'll be able to deal with it.
 Of course I still have a basic fear knowing that will need to meet another life altering experience.
 Yet the gift I've received from the heartache I've endured gives me faith in knowing I will be able to find my way though, and my job on earth is to write down what I know.